bmaunde/guidelines/connector-integration-guide.md

 Below is a specification of what is expected from the API.

 ### API Type
-The receiving API must be REST based as that is the only mechanism currently supported by the Connector.
+The receiving API must be REST-based as that is the only mechanism currently supported by the Connector.
 Other types may be supported in the future

 ### Authorization
 The supported target authorization schemes are Basic and OAuth.
 More may be supported in the future